sqmk/huejay/README.md

 You can modify a `Group`'s attributes and state after creation/retrieval, and then apply the changes on the bridge.
-Like `Light` objects, Huejay will only apply changes when saving configuration.
+Like `Light` objects, Huejay will only apply deltas when saving groups.

 To apply changes, use `client.groups.save`.
 The `Group` object is returned upon save completion.